COVID 19 Vaccine: Facts Every Pinoy Should Know

-But there are different types of coronavirus vaccine.
+But there are different types of coronavirus vaccines.
 In fact, 62 vaccines are getting developed around the globe.
-We must first know how our immune system works and respond to the Covid 19 infection to understand how they work fully.
+We must first know how our immune system works.
+Also, identify the response to the Covid 19 infection to understand how they work fully.

 When a disease-causing organism (medically called a pathogen) like a virus or bacteria enters our bodies, they multiply and invade rapidly.
-Our immune system, a team of white blood cells, is triggered to fight the infection.
+Our immune system, a team of white blood cells, triggers to fight the infection.

 They identify the harmful organism.
-Suppose it is the first time to meet this organism, the white blood cells store the information and how it should fight the pathogen.
-If the harmful organism comes back, the white blood cells will secrete the existing antibodies to fight it off faster and more efficiently than the first time.
+Suppose it is the first time to meet this organism.
+The white blood cells store the information and how it should fight the pathogen.
+If the harmful organism returns, the white blood cells will secrete the existing antibodies to fight it off faster.
+In addition, it is more efficient than the first time.

 Every time the body meets a new pathogen, a new specific antibody is created.

-Since the Covid 19 virus is new, and the body does not recognize it, it will take a longer time to kill it off.
+The Covid 19 virus is new.
+Also, the body does not recognize it.
+As a result, it will take a longer time to kill it.
 If the immune system can eradicate the virus, the body will create a specific antibody against it.

-The vaccine is developed in different ways but they can be categorized into three approaches.
+The vaccine is developed in different ways but categorized into three approaches.

 Some vaccines have a sample of inactive pathogens.
-Others have just the part that triggers the creation of antibodies and the last type contains the genetic code of the virus called RNA.
+Meanwhile, others have just the part that triggers the creation of antibodies.
+On the other hand, the last type contains the virus’s genetic code called RNA.

 This way, it can prepare our bodies by encouraging our immune system to create antibodies.
-When our bodies encounter the real virus, we are all prepared.
+When our bodies encounter the real virus, we are all ready.

-Vaccine development usually takes years, but the rapid spread of Covid 19 made it clear that this complicated process has to be done in mere months.
-It is made possible with a massive amount of resources poured into it, plus the previous studies on SARS vaccines.
+Vaccine development usually takes years.
+But the rapid spread of Covid 19 made it clear that this complicated process must be done in mere months.
+Fortunately, it is possible with a massive amount of resources poured into it, plus the previous studies on SARS vaccines.

 What is an mRNA Vaccine?

-Now that we know that vaccines work by showing a small piece of the virus to the immune system, we can easily understand how the mRNA Covid 19 Vaccine works.
+Now, we know that vaccines work by showing a small piece of the virus to the immune system.
+Therefore, we can easily understand how the mRNA Covid 19 Vaccine works.

 These spikes are made of protein.

-An mRNA (messenger RNA) vaccine, like the one from Pfizer, does not have that protein.
+An mRNA (messenger RNA) vaccine, like the one from Pfizer, does not contain that protein.

-In case you got infected, your body is now ready to fight it off.
+If you get infected, your body is ready to fight it off.

-Take note that the RNA from the vaccine will not affect your DNA in whatsoever way.
+Note that the RNA from the vaccine will not affect your DNA in any way.

 What are the COVID-19 Vaccines available now?

 The vaccine is part of disease control and prevention.
-Currently, there are two Covid 19 vaccines approved by the Food and Drug Administration for Emergency Use Authorization (EUA).
+Currently, two Covid 19 vaccines received approval from the Food and Drug Administration for Emergency Use Authorization (EUA).
 The approval is given after the companies have proven their vaccine safety through wide-scale clinical trials.

-To guarantee safe and effective vaccines, make sure that you get only the FDA approved ones.
+To guarantee safe and effective vaccines, ensure you get only the FDA-approved ones.